Roasting Coriander Seeds

 Begin by preheating your oven to 350°F (175°C).
 Preheating the oven ensures that it reaches the desired temperature and provides even heat distribution throughout the roasting process.

-READ When To Harvest Coriander Seeds
+READ Coriander Seeds Tea

 Spread and roast